cabrerahector/wordpress-popular-posts/readme.txt

 = Other Features =
 * **Shortcode support** - Use the [wpp] shortcode to showcase your most popular posts on pages, too!
 For usage and instructions, please refer to the [Installation section](https://wordpress.org/plugins/wordpress-popular-posts/#installation).
-* **Template tags** - Don't feel like using widgets?
+* **Template tags** - Don't feel like using blocks?
 No problem!
 You can still embed your most popular entries on your theme using the `wpp_get_mostpopular()` template tag.
 Additionally, the `wpp_get_views()` template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [Installation section](https://wordpress.org/plugins/wordpress-popular-posts/#installation).
 * **Localization** - [Translate WPP into your own language](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#i-want-to-translate-your-plugin-into-my-language--help-you-update-a-translation-what-do-i-need-to-do).
 * **[WP-PostRatings](https://wordpress.org/plugins/wp-postratings/) support** - Show your visitors how your readers are rating your posts!